 10-3-2020: ABC TV: Stock exchange behaviour, all over the shop and on the run big-time from corona virus, is described jocularly as a "textbook case of volatility".
 A day of confusing turmoil on stock exchanges around the world.
 (In France, and as a measure of the irrationality aroused by a major health issue, arises the erroneous idea that using cocaine will fend of attack by the corona virus.)
 Strewth, the Italian PM puts the entire country (60 million people) of Italy into "a health lockdown".

 11-3-2020: More turmoil on world stock exchanges.
 Australian Federal Government outlines $2.4 billion worth of corona virus health funding plans.
-One idea is to use 100 pop-up clinics for corona virus testing to reduce pressure on hospital system.
+One idea is to use 100 pop-up clinics for corona virus testing to reduce pressure on hospital systems.

 12-3-2020" crikey.com reports: Australian Govt Health minister says Australia cannot predict how many will die from coronavirus; Guardian journalist Russell Jackson "unpaid for five weeks".